puppetlabs/puppet-specifications/language/catalog_expressions.md

 realize it (*virtual*), and optionally exports (*exported*) it to a central store for inclusion elsewhere via *exported resource collection*.

-     # This syntax is common the different kinds of resource expressions
+     # This syntax is common to the different kinds of resource expressions
      # See the semantic rules for details.

      # A tree data structure to describe the allowed title expression types.